mitranim/ng-decorate/readme.md

 ## `@autoinject`

 Automatic dependency assignment.
-Properties with `@autoinject` are retrieved using Angular's dependency injection, and made available in the class.
-Instance properties are assigned to the prototype, and static properties are assigned to the class itself.
+Properties with `@autoinject` are dependency-injected and assigned to the class's prototype or the class itself (in case of static properties).
+This happens automatically, without you having to manually assign these properties in the constructor.

+This works for generic services like `$q` or `$http`.
+Contextual dependencies like `$element` still need to be constructor-injected.

 Must be used with one of the class decorators, like `@Component` or `@Ambient`.